-The Group has significant exposure to foreign currency-denominated loans (predominantly retail mortgage loans denominated in CHF).
+The Group has a significant (albeit decreasing) exposure to foreign currency-denominated loans (predominantly retail mortgage loans denominated in CHF).
 The majority of the Group's retail customers who have mortgage loans in CHF earn their income in PLN.
 Any depreciation of the PLN against a loan in a foreign currency results in an increase of the monthly instalment denominated in PLN.
 Although the Bank's approach to credit capacity assessment for such customers has always been conservative (specific income buffers imposed to mitigate the impact of currency mismatch on the customer's financial condition), any significant and permanent PLN depreciation may result in difficulties in servicing loans.
-In turn it may lead to an increase in impairment allowances of mortgage loans, a decrease in value of the Group's loan portfolio and adversely affect the business, financial condition and results of operations of the Group.Housing and mortgage loans to retail customers denominated loans from Commerzbank AG (Commerzbank) and, to a lesser extent, by foreign currency deposits.
+In turn it may lead to an increase in impairment allowances of mortgage loans, a decrease in value of the Group's loan portfolio and adversely affect the business, financial condition and results of operations of the Group.
+Housing and mortgage loans to retail customers denominated in foreign currencies are mostly CHF-denominated and are funded by CHF-denominated loans from Commerzbank AG (Commerzbank) and, to a lesser extent, by foreign currency deposits.
 Because the maturity of the Group's funding instruments is shorter than the contractual maturity of the underlying loans, the Group may be exposed to an ongoing funding risk if the cost of funding is higher than the net interest and fee and commission income generated from the mortgage loans.
-Any occurrence of these risks could adversely affect the business, financial condition and results of operations of the Group is foreign currency deposite.
+Any occurrence of these risks could adversely affect the business, financial condition and results of operations of the Group.

-The value of the Group's debt securities portfolio may be adversely affected by the prices of Polish treasury securities increased issue of those securities to finance the budget deficit or an increased offer of securities by investors disposing of them, (ii) increases in domestic interest rates, or (iii) a decrease in the credit ratings for Poland's sovereign debt.
+The value of the Group's debt securities portfolio may be adversely affected by the prices of Polish treasury securities

+As at 31 December 2013, 73.5 per cent. of the Group's debt securities portfolio was composed of debt securities issued by the Polish State Treasury.
+A decrease in the price of such securities may occur as a result of several factors, in particular: (i) an increased supply of such securities by the Polish government due to an increased issue of those securities to finance the budget deficit or an increased offer of securities by investors disposing of them, (ii) increases in domestic interest rates, or (iii) a decrease in the credit ratings for Poland's sovereign debt.
 Any decrease in the price of such securities could adversely affect the Group's business, financial condition and results of operations.